dimitri-nicolo/calico/security/panorama-integration/tigera-panorama-address-groups.md

 1. Create a namespace for the tigera-firewall-controller.

     ```bash
-kubectl create namespace tigera-firewall-controller
+kubectl create namespace tigera-firewall-integration
     ```

 2. Create a ConfigMap and add your Panorama device information in the data section.
 For example:

     ```bash
-kubectl create configmap tigera-panorama-address-group -n tigera-firewall-integration --from-literal=tigera.firewall.host=__IPADDRESS_OF_PANORAMA__ --from-literal=tigera.firewall.panorama.tags="tag1, tag2, tag3" --from-literal=tigera.firewall.panorama.device-group="shared"
+kubectl create configmap tigera-panorama-controller-config -n tigera-firewall-integration --from-literal=tigera.firewall.host=__IPADDRESS_OF_PANORAMA__ --from-literal=tigera.firewall.panorama.tags="tag1, tag2, tag3" --from-literal=tigera.firewall.panorama.device-group="shared"
     ```
     Where: